Firearm: History

-Early models
+Early firearm models

 Fire lances

 The Chinese fire lance from the 10th century was the direct predecessor to the modern concept of the firearm.
 It was not a gun itself, but an addition to soldiers' spears.
 Originally it consisted of paper or bamboo barrels that would contain incendiary gunpowder that could be lit one time and which would project flames at the enemy.
 Sometimes Chinese troops would place small projectiles within the barrel that would also be projected when the gunpowder was lit, but most of the explosive force would create flames.
 Later, the barrel was changed to be made of metal, so that more explosive gunpowder could be used and put more force into the propulsion of projectiles.

 Hand cannons

-The original predecessors of all firearms, the Chinese fire lance and hand cannon, were loaded with gunpowder and the shot (initially lead shot, later replaced by cast iron) through the muzzle, while a fuse was placed at the rear.
+The original predecessor of all firearms, the Chinese hand cannon from the 13th century, was loaded with gunpowder and the projectile (initially lead shot, later replaced by cast iron) through the muzzle, while a fuse was placed at the rear.
 This fuse was lit, causing the gunpowder to ignite and propel the projectiles.
-In military use, the standard hand cannon was tremendously powerful, while also being somewhat erratic due to the relative inability of the gunner to aim the weapon, or to control the ballistic properties of the projectile.
+In military use, the Chinese hand cannon was tremendously powerful, while also being somewhat erratic due to the relative inability of the gunner to aim the weapon, or to control the ballistic properties of the projectile.
 Recoil could be absorbed by bracing the barrel against the ground using a wooden support, the forerunner of the stock.
 Neither the quality nor amount of gunpowder, nor the consistency in projectile dimensions was controlled, with resulting inaccuracy in firing due to windage, variance in gunpowder composition, and the difference in diameter between the bore and the shot.
-Hand cannons were replaced by lighter carriage-mounted artillery pieces, and ultimately by the arquebus.
+Hand cannons were replaced around the 15th century by lighter carriage-mounted artillery pieces, and ultimately by the arquebus.

 In the 1420s, gunpowder was used to propel missiles from hand-held tubes during the Hussite revolt in Bohemia.

+Arquebuses

+The arquebus is a long gun that appeared in Europe and the Ottoman Empire during the 15th Century.
+The term arquebus is derived from the Dutch word haaqbus (literally meaning hook gun).
+The term arquebus was applied to many different types of guns.
+In their earliest form they were defensive weapon mounts on German city walls in the 15th Century.
+The addition of a shoulder stock, priming pan and matchlock mechanism in the late 15th century turned the arquebus into a handheld firearm, and also first firearm equipped with a trigger.
+Heavy arquebuses mounted on war wagons were called arquebus a croc.
+These heavy arquebuses fired a lead ball of about 3.5 ounces (100g).